Splitter — Smart UI JavaScript API

 Default value

-<smart-splitter orientation='horizontal'></smart-splitter>
+<smart-splitter orientation="horizontal"></smart-splitter>

-const splitter = document.querySelector('smart-splitter');
+const el = document.querySelector('smart-splitter');

-const splitter = document.querySelector('smart-splitter');
+const el = document.querySelector('smart-splitter');

-let orientation = splitter.orientation;
+const orientation = el.orientation;

 When the element has the 'readonly' attribute, users can view its value but cannot modify, edit, or otherwise change its contents.
 However, the element may still be focused and its content can be selected and copied by the user.
 No direct interaction—such as typing, pasting, or deleting—is allowed.